-The subspecialty interests at the UW Hospital are grouped into four general surgery services along with vascular, cardio-thoracic and transplant surgery services.
-At the VA Hospital, there is a combined general surgery/vascular service.
-Residents at Meriter Hospital primarily train on the general surgery service but have opportunities for clinical exposure in pediatric, vascular and thoracic surgery.
-Meriter Hospital is staffed by excellent general surgeons, some of whom once were UW General Surgery residents.
-Each resident performs more than 1000 operations during his or her residency; about 300 complex cases are performed during the chief year.
+Over the course of our five-year clinical curriculum, a resident performs more than 1000 operations during his or her residency; about 300 complex cases are performed during the chief year.
 On all services, we emphasize the longitudinal care of patients, from pre-hospital evaluation, through in-hospital management, to post-hospital care.
 You will be exposed to the various subspecialties of surgery mainly during your PGY-1 and PGY-2 years.
-In addition to specialty-specific general surgery rotations, we offer rotations in pediatric surgery, cardiac surgery, thoracic surgery, endoscopy, transplantation, critical care, and anesthesia.
-A senior-level rotation on our busy transplant service (more than 400 solid organ transplants per year) is shared with a Transplantation fellow.
+In addition to specialty-specific general surgery rotations, we offer rotations in pediatric surgery, vascular surgery, cardiac surgery, thoracic surgery, endoscopy, transplantation, and anesthesia.
+In the fourth and fifth clinical years, the resident is the “chief” of the service.
+Since the UW Department of Surgery does not have fellowship programs in most General Surgery subspecialties, the fourth and fifth year resident is the most senior resident on the service.
 This robust clinical training is augmented by a rigorous didactic curriculum and a simulation curriculum that takes full advantage of the resources of the UW Health Clinical Simulation Program.